MatthewSummons/COMP2113-Project/README.md

 * Controls in this game are intuitive and do not require the usage of the computer mouse.
 Simply type!

 * Inputs of the user are not case sensitive.
-Either use uppercase or lowercase characters.
+Either use uppercase or lowercase characters (e. g.
+'W', 'w', etc).

 ## Project Requirement: